Arachni/arachni/README.md

 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

-Moreover, Arachni yields great performance due to a combination of multi-threading <br/>
-and concurent asynchronous HTTP requests (courtesy of Typhoeus).
+Finally, Arachni yields great performance due to its asynchronous HTTP  model (courtesy of Typhoeus).

-*As an example:*
-Over the Internet (using a 6Mbit connection) Arachni can reach up to 900 requests per second.

 The project aims to: